hartonen/plotMI/README.md

 `git clone https://github.com/hartonen/plotMI.git`

 The scripts in this repository need specific Python packages to function properly.
-The easiest way to make sure everything works is to  [https://docs.python.org/3/library/venv.html#module-venv](create a virtual environment) containing the tested versions of each package and then run the scripts in this environment.
+The easiest way to make sure everything works is to create a cirtual environment [https://docs.python.org/3/library/venv.html#module-venv] containing the tested versions of each package and then run the scripts in this environment.
 This is done by first creating a new virtual environment:

 `python3 -m venv /path/to/new/virtual/environment`